Tharushi111/Seller-Management-System/README.md

 ## How to Use 📝

-- Navigate to the admin dashboard home page to view all sellers in a table.
+- Navigate to the Admin Dashboard, Seller Management page to view all sellers in a table.

-- Click the Add Seller button to open a popup form and input new seller details.
+- Click the Add Seller button to open a new seller form and input new seller details.

 - Use the Edit buttons next to each seller entry to update information.